InHab50

 ⛴ 2021 👪︎ 161 🏠︎ 77

 An opportunistic weekend away right at the end of COVID-19 restrictions, a long drive up was rewarded with a 2 night stay in the wonderful distillery hotel.
 The island is more diverse than you might expect and offers amazing views across to Skye and Applecross on the mainland.
-The ruined but impressive Brochel Castle commands the north-eastern shore and the start of Calum’s Road [also listen to topical play], whose story sums up lots of Raasay’s recent history.
+The ruined but impressive Brochel Castle commands the north-eastern shore and the start of Calum’s Road (also check out a topical play), whose story sums up lots of Raasay’s recent history.
 The now-thriving distillery has provided 25 new jobs (70% held by locals) and together with the nearby and newly-renovated Raasay House showcases a promising future for the island and its people.
+A 4-day revisit in 2023 allowed more exploration of the island, which is detailed in the video below.

 Raasay 1Raasay 2Raasay 3Raasay 4